ShashwatSharmaPM/platform-decomposition-api-marketplace/README.md

 # Platform Decomposition + API Marketplace Launch

-> Breaking a monolith into 50+ APIs, launching a modular marketplace, and opening up an entirely new market segment, all driven bottom-up from a 3-person team.
+> Breaking a monolith into 20 odd services, launching a modular API PaaS marketplace, and opening up an entirely new market segment, all driven bottom-up starting with a 3-person team, expanding to 18.

 ## Context

 **Company type**: Global supply chain SaaS platform (demand and supply planning) **My role**: Lead Product Manager, APIs
 **Team**: Started with 3 (me, a senior architect, a junior developer).
-Grew to 18 (15 devs, 3 PMs).
+Grew to 18 (me leading 14 devs and 3 PMs).
 **Timeline**: ~1 year for the core decomposition; marketplace launched alongside

 ---